ibm-cloud-docs/openshift/faqs.md

     <dd><p>When you create a standard cluster, a portable public subnet with 8 public IP addresses is ordered and charged to your account monthly.
 For pricing information, see the [Subnets and IPs](/docs/subnets?topic=subnets-getting-started) documentation or estimate your costs in the [classic subnets console ![External link icon](../icons/launch-glyph.svg "External link icon")](https://cloud.ibm.com/classic/network/subnet/provision)</p><p>If you already have available portable public subnets in your infrastructure account, you can use these subnets instead.
 Create the cluster with the `--no-subnets` [flag](/docs/openshift?topic=openshift-kubernetes-service-cli#cs_cluster_create), and then [reuse your subnets](/docs/openshift?topic=openshift-subnets#subnets_custom).
     </dd>
   <dt id="storage_images">Default storage for images</dt>
     <dd>To store images in the internal registry, a classic {{site.data.keyword.cloud_notm}} File Storage volume is automatically created for you.
-Your file storage volume is provisioned with 20 GB capacity at 2 IOPS/GB, and billed hourly.
+Your file storage volume is provisioned with an `ibmc-file-gold` storage class of 100 GB capacity at 10 IOPS/GB, and billed hourly.
 If you need more image storage capacity, you can [update the volume size](/docs/openshift?topic=openshift-registry#storage_internal_registry), which modifies the cost.
 For more information, see [Billing](/docs/FileStorage?topic=FileStorage-about).</dd>
   <dt id="persistent_storage">Storage for apps</dt>
     <dd>When you provision storage, you can choose the storage type and storage class that is right for your use case.
 Charges vary depending on the type of storage, the location, and the specs of the storage instance.
 Some storage solutions, such as file and block storage offer hourly and monthly plans that you can choose from.
 To choose the right storage solution, see [Planning highly available persistent storage](/docs/openshift?topic=openshift-storage_planning#storage_planning).For more information, see:
     <ul><li>[NFS file storage pricing![External link icon](../icons/launch-glyph.svg "External link icon")](https://www.ibm.com/cloud/file-storage/pricing)</li>